SAP/spartacus-docs/_pages/dev/seo/html-tags.md

 ### Canonical URLs

+{% capture version_note %}
+{{ site.version_note_part1 }} 3.2 {{ site.version_note_part2 }}
+{% endcapture %}

+{% include docs/feature_version.html content=version_note %}

-This feature is introduced in version 3.2.
-Since introducing canonical URLs can be a breaking change for those who have already a custom canonical URL in place, this feature will be part of the default configuration in version 4.
-You can however use this feature in 3.2 and above, by adding the following resolver configuration:
+Introducing canonical URLs could result in a breaking change if you already have a custom canonical URL in place.
+Accordingly, this feature will only be part of the default configuration starting from version 4.0 of the Spartacus libraries.
+However, you can use this feature in 3.2 or newer by adding the following resolver configuration:

 ```ts
 pageMeta: {